Business Email Compromise (BEC) Attacks and Countermeasures

 Conditional access monitors signals such as the devices you are using to connect, the application you are trying to access, the geolocation you are connecting from, and many more.

 Microsoft Azure monitors these signals and determines whether to provide access or not.
 In certain scenarios, it requires additional checks such as MFA or Intune enrollment before granting access.
-Microsoft provides flexibility to create simple or complex conditional access policies based on various parameters, and this is one of the key defense mechanisms when it comes to business email compromise-related attacks.
+Microsoft provides the flexibility to create simple or complex conditional access policies based on various parameters, and this is one of the key defense mechanisms when it comes to BEC-related attacks.

-The following are a few basic hygiene conditional access policies that help the organization to prevent threats related to BEC (business email compromise).
+The following are a few basic hygiene conditional access policies that help the organization prevent BEC-related threats.

 • [P1] Conditional access policy for Administrator Roles.